Marketplace facilitators could soon be responsible for tax on third-party sales in North Carolina

 In fact, the North Carolina Legislature already tried doing so with House Bill 966.
 However, it’s now in political limbo.
 Governor Ray Cooper vetoed H966 in June, calling it “a bad budget with the wrong priorities” (his objections weren’t tied to the marketplace sales tax collection requirement).
 The House tried but failed to override the veto in September and has now placed the bill on the calendar for October 30, 2019.

-Given the uncertain future of H966, it’s worth keeping an eye on Senate Bill 622, which would also make marketplace facilitators responsible for collecting and remitting tax on all their marketplace sales.
-It was approved by the Senate in May.
+Given the uncertain future of H966, it’s worth keeping an eye on Senate Bill 622 and Senate Bill 557, both of which would also make marketplace facilitators responsible for collecting and remitting tax on all their marketplace sales.

-Under both H966 and S622, a marketplace facilitator is considered the retailer if, in the previous or current calendar year, it has:
+Under all three bills, a marketplace facilitator is considered the retailer if, in the previous or current calendar year, it has:

 - More than $100,000 in gross sales in North Carolina; or